cuDensityMat: A High-Performance Library for Analog Quantum Dynamics Computations

 • Provides APIs for:

-• Defining arbitrary, possibly batched quantum many-body operators and superoperators in the form of a sum of tensor products of elementary tensor operators or full matrix operators.
-Each elementary tensor operator acts on one or more specific quantum degrees of freedom whereas each full matrix operator acts on all quantum degrees of freedom (full matrix operators, elementary tensor operators, and associated scalar coefficients may depend on time as well as on user-provided real parameters).
+• Defining arbitrary, possibly batched quantum many-body operators and superoperators in the form of a sum of tensor products of elementary tensor operators, full matrix operators, and scalar coefficients.
+Each elementary tensor operator acts on one or more specific quantum degrees of freedom whereas each full matrix operator acts on all quantum degrees of freedom (full matrix operators, elementary tensor operators, and associated scalar coefficients may depend on time and user-provided real parameters).

 • Computing the action of a many-body operator/superoperator on a quantum state.

-• Composing and computing the r.h.s. of the desired quantum dynamics master equation (ODE).
+• Composing and computing the r.h.s. of a desired quantum dynamics master equation (ordinary differential equation) or a system of coupled master equations.

 • Computing properties of quantum states such as expectation values.